Snoring and Sleep Apnea

 To treat your snoring some options may include losing weight, sleeping on your side, elevating your head when you sleep, treating your allergies, and avoiding alcohol or sedatives before bed.

 If these options don’t work for you, you may need to work on the structure of your nose.
-If you have a deviated septum surgery may be an option for you.
-Talk to your ENT in NY or NJ to find out if you have a deviated septum and how to treat it.
+If you have a deviated septum, surgery may be an option for you.
+Talk to our ENT specialist at the facial plastic surgery center in NY or NJ to find out if you have a deviated septum and how to treat it.

 Sleep Apnea

-Some of these at home remedies may reduce the symptoms of your sleep apnea, however you should still see a qualified sleep apnea doctor to treat your symptoms.
-Your doctor may prescribe medications or recommend surgery.
+Some of these at-home remedies may reduce the symptoms of your sleep apnea, however, you should still see a qualified sleep apnea doctor to treat your symptoms.
+Your best doctor for facial plastic procedures may prescribe medications or recommend surgery.